-Mark Fulks is an attorney in Baker Donelson’s Johnson City, Tennessee, office.
-As a member of the Advocacy Department, he represents clients in financial, commercial, and employment litigation.
-Mr. Fulks works with financial institutions and special servicers in a broad array of legal matters, including judicial and non-judicial foreclosures, receiverships, lender liability claims, and guarantor recovery.
-He also defends employers against claims of discrimination, retaliation, and wrongful termination.
+Before joining ETSU, Mr. Fulks was an attorney with Baker, Donelson, Bearman, Caldwell and Berkowitz, PC., in Johnson City.
+As a member of the Advocacy Department, he represented clients in financial, commercial, and employment litigation.
+Mr. Fulks worked with financial institutions and special servicers in a broad array of legal matters, including judicial and non-judicial foreclosures, receiverships, lender liability claims, and guarantor recovery.
+He also defended employers against claims of discrimination, retaliation, and wrongful termination.

 Mr. Fulks is a seasoned appellate lawyer, having argued more than 45 cases before the Tennessee Supreme Court and more than 300 cases in the Tennessee Court of Appeals, Tennessee Court of Criminal Appeals, and the U.S. Court of Appeals for the Sixth Circuit.
-He maintains an active pro bono practice, representing indigent clients before the Tennessee trial and appellate courts in various matters, including divorce, conservatorships, and criminal defense.
-He was recently recognized as an Attorney for Justice by the Tennessee Supreme Court.
+While in private practice, he maintained an active pro bono practice, representing indigent clients before the Tennessee trial and appellate courts in various matters, including divorce, conservatorships, and criminal defense.
+He has been recognized as an Attorney for Justice by the Tennessee Supreme Court.

 Angelica Ares is from Miami, Florida.
 She is Cuban-American and is bi-lingual.
 She graduated Cum Laude from Savannah College of Art & Design with a Bachelor of Fine Arts in Graphic Design.